tystr/tystr.github.io/about.md

 permalink: /about/
 ---

 <p>Tyler is an accomplished technology leader buildling exciting things in NYC.
-He is currently the VP of Engineering
+He is currently part of the engineering leadership team at
-at <a href="http://tibrio.com" target="_blank">Tibrio</a>.
+<a href="http://conductor.com" target="_blank">Conductor</a>.
 </p>